Dewberry/fcast/docs/GageUSGS.md

  - `gage (str)`: A string representing a USGS gage id (e.g. '01400000').
  - `get_rc (bool, optional)`: Get the rating curve for the USGS gage.
 Defaults to True.

+# Attributes / Methods:
 ## available_data
 The data available from the metadata url
 ## drainage_area_sqmi
 Drainage area upstream of the gage in sq miles
 ## feet_above_vertical_datum
-Feet aboe the vertical datum, for stage to elevation conversions
+Feet above the vertical datum, for stage to elevation conversions
 ## gage
 Gage id string
 ## horizontal_datum